grycap/oscar/docs/minio-usage.md

-# Accessing and managing MinIO storage provider
+# Using the MinIO Storage Provider

 Each OSCAR cluster includes a deployed MinIO instance, which is used to trigger service executions.
 When a service is configured to use MinIO as its storage provider, it monitors a specified input folder for new data.
 Whenever new data is added to this folder, it triggers the associated service to execute.